anandprems/anandprems/README.md

 **About my graduates,**

-* Currently pursing my PhD in the field of Biomedical Application
+* Currently pursing my PhD in the field of Biomedical Signal Processing

 * Completed my Post Graduate in Power Electronics in Rajalakshmi Engineering College, Chennai